zchee/golang-wiki/WindowsCrossCompiling.md

 $ GOOS=windows GOARCH=386 go build -o hello.exe hello.go
 ```

-We just need to find Windows computer to run our hello.exe.
+We just need to find a Windows computer to run our `hello.exe`.